dotnet/SqlClient/BUILDGUIDE.md

 # Use above property to run Functional Tests with custom TargetFramework (.NET Core)
 # Applicable values: netcoreapp2.1 | netcoreapp2.2 | netcoreapp3.0
 ```

+## Set truncation on for scaled decimal parameters

+Scaled decimal parameter truncation can be enabled by enabling the below AppContext switch:

+**"Microsoft.Data.SqlClient.TruncateScaledDecimal"**